 The Risk Management Committee has established special risk management standards, developed a risk record, and adapted them to conform with the highest standards in this field.
-The risk management system ensures consistency of assessment methods, control and communication of risks, and consistence of management efforts with the strategic objectives and business of the Company.
+Risk management system ensures consistency of methods of assessing, controlling and communicating risks, and ensures that management efforts are consistent with the strategic objectives and business of the Company.